Eyeglasses, Hearing Aids and Other Recyclables

 Ken Parker Memorial Golf Outing

-Come have fun playing golf with friends and members every June at the Piper Glenn Golf Course!
+Come have fun playing golf with friends and members every June!
 A well organized event with lunch, dinner, and prizes.
 You’re guaranteed to enjoy yourself.
-Check our website for a brochure and sign up form.
+Check our website calendar for a brochure and sign up form.

 Look for Us